jasset75/Spark-Cassandra-Notes/docs/Examples/dataset-join-03.md

 This is a standalone python example which runs directly onto python interpreter.
 The core is pyspark which is a python package that is the wrapper of Apache Spark.

 It is very similar to previous [dataset-join-02](dataset-join-02.md).
 However, this is a independant from `spark-shell` or `spark-submit`.
 Both save back results to Cassandra's table.
-Furthermore, dataset-join-03 writes to disk on an JSON format output file.
+Furthermore, dataset-join-03 writes to disk on a JSON format output file.

 ## Explanation